tactcomplabs/sst-tools/test/dbgcli/README.md

     cmake -DRVCC=riscv64-unknown-elf-gcc ../
     make –j –s && make install

+Installation Notes:

+1. This requires a RISCV compiler.
+For more information see the REV CPU documentation at https://github.com/tactcomplabs/rev

-If `spike` is installed it can be used to generate a more readable disassembly trace.
+2. If `spike` is installed it can be used to generate a more readable disassembly trace.
 This can be enabled using:

 ```
     cmake -DRVCC=riscv64-unknown-elf-gcc -DREV_USE_SPIKE=1 ../